 “This company systematically abused the quota system for significant and unfair financial gain, threatening the future sustainability of an already vulnerable fish stock and impacting on the businesses of legitimate fishermen by flooding the market with cheaper fish (3).“

-However, the news released in 2013 revealed that despite its past crimes the O Genita still had a large quota to fish in UK waters – clearly serious breaches of UK and EU fishing laws are no barrier to being rewarded with quotas in the future.
+However, the news released in 2013 revealed that despite its past crimes the O Genita still had a large quota to fish in UK waters – leading conservation charities to question why vessels which broke fishing laws and regulations were still given large quotas and allowed to continue fishing.

 In March 2015 further news emerged of illegal fishing in British waters.
 The Frank Bonefaas – a 120m super-trawler which is owned by the Cornelis Vrolijk company – was caught by HMS Severn with an astonishing 632,000kg (1,400,000lbs) of mackerel on board – all of which had been caught in a protected area off the Cornish coast (4).
-Despite the catch being worth an estimated £437,000 (although some reports claim that the amount of mackerel on board would have, in fact, sold for around £750,00) it was not confiscated from the boats owners, and they were instead allowed to sell it and fined just £97,000 plus £5,000 costs, meaning that their illegal operations had been very worthwhile indeed (4).
+Despite the catch being worth an estimated £437,000 (although some reports claim that the amount of mackerel on board would have, in fact, sold for around £750,00) it was not confiscated from the boat’s owners, and they were instead allowed to sell it and fined just £97,000 plus £5,000 costs (4).
 The Marine Management Organisation (MMO) which brought the prosecution against the Frank Bonefaas and the Cornelis Vrolijk parent company revealed that the court had the power to set the fine at the same level as the value of the catch, and the MMO had invited them to do so, but the court had chosen not to (5).

-While the quota allocation of Britain’s fish stocks has been shrouded in secrecy the pressure to reform to Europe’s fisheries led to Defra releasing detailed information about quotas and has finally allowed the dominance of certain foreign companies to be made public.
-There is massive concern that these companies take far more than their fair share of the UK fish stocks and offer little back in terms of support to coastal communities and the British fishing industry in return.
-Many anglers, conservationists and commercial fishermen may struggle to understand why a single foreign vessel can catch 23% of England’s fish, and why another vessel which has been found guilty of serious illegal fishing in UK waters still has the right to UK quota.
+The quota allocation of Britain’s fish stocks has been shrouded in secrecy the pressure to reform Europe’s fisheries led to Defra releasing detailed information about quotas and has finally allowed the dominance of certain foreign companies to be made public.
+There is concern that these companies take a disproportionally high level of fish from UK waters and offer little back in terms of support to coastal communities and the British fishing industry.
+Many anglers, conservationists and commercial fishermen may struggle to understand why a single foreign vessel can catch 23 per cent of England’s fish, and why other vessels which has been found guilty of serious illegal fishing in UK waters still has the right to UK quota.

 While Britain remains a member of the European Union and signed up the Common Fisheries Policy there is limited ability to change the current situation.
-However, in a historic referendum on 23rd June 2016 the people of Britain voted by a margin of 52% to 48% to leave the European Union.
-At the time of writing [September 2016] it is unclear how this will change Britain’s ability to control its own territorial waters and fisheries, but pro-Brexit campaign groups believe that Britain now has the change to reform UK fisheries to be more productive and sustainable and remove many of the destructive practices of the Common Fisheries Policy (7).
-If this is the case then preventing destructive fishing and stopping super trawlers such as Cornelis Vrolijk from operating in UK waters will surely be a priority, although issues with the ownership of the quota to catch fish may still remain a problem (8).
+However, in a historic referendum on 23rd June 2016 the people of Britain voted by a margin of 52 per cent to 48 per cent to leave the European Union.
+At the time of writing [in early 2020] it is unclear how this will change Britain’s ability to control its own territorial waters and fisheries, but pro-Brexit campaign groups believe that Britain now has the chance to reform UK fisheries to be more productive and sustainable and remove many of the destructive practices of the Common Fisheries Policy (7).
+If this is the case then preventing super trawlers such as Cornelis Vrolijk from operating in UK waters will surely be a priority, although issues with the ownership of the quota to catch fish may still remain a problem (8).
 Indeed, the BBC has reported that the Dutch fishing industry is highly reliant on fishing in British waters and its ownership of British quotas, with spokesmen for Dutch fishermen explaining that they are extremely worried over the impact that losing access to British waters would have on their entire industry (9).

 In late summer 2016 it was also announced that the Cornelis Vrolijk fishing company had agreed to collaborate with Greenpeace over fishing more sustainably.
-The agreement would see the Cornelis Vrolijk fishing company refraining from fishing in as yet unfished arctic waters and work to fish more sustainably in African waters (8).
-It remains to be see how this will work in practice and if it will limit Cornelis Vrolijk catches in European waters.
+The agreement would see the Cornelis Vrolijk fishing company refraining from operating in as yet unfished arctic waters and work to fish more sustainably in African waters (10).
+It remains to be seen how this will work in practice and if it will limit Cornelis Vrolijk catches in European waters.